 The high-quality food-grade 304 stainless steel is the best for dinnerware due to its superior corrosion resistance.

-This means that it won’t rust or break down, leaching metals into your food.
+Being corrosion resistant means that it won’t rust or break down, leaching metals into your food.

 So even if you had minor amounts of metal leaching into food after the plates got scratched, for example, it’s nothing to be concerned about unless you’re allergic to one of those metals.

 Stainless steel plates are dishwasher and freezer safe.
-(Also oven safe but the plate will be hot so keep that in mind.)
+(Also oven-safe, but the plate will be hot so keep that in mind.)

 HaWare proudly crafts its quality stainless steel dinnerware in South Korea!